-GSM, GSM COMPACT or UTRAN:
+A/Gb mode or Iu mode:

 - The MS stores the forbidden LA identity (LAI) in a list of "forbidden location areas for regional provision of service", to prevent repeated access attempts on a cell of the forbidden LA.
 This list is deleted when the MS is switched off, the SIM is removed or periodically (with period in the range 12 to 24 hours).
 The MS enters the limited service state.

-E-UTRAN:
+S1-mode: